A balanced and workable

 1955 Plan for a network of expressways in all directions across Toronto branching from the Lake Shore (later Gardiner) Expressway

-Section of the elevated Gardiner Expressway from Jarvis Street to the Don River currently undergoing an environmental assessment for demolition
+Section of the elevated Gardiner Expressway from Jarvis Street to the Don River underwent an environmental assessment for demolition or rehabilitation between until 2015.

 The election of Mayor Rob Ford in 2010 changed the situation with the elevated Gardiner Expressway.
 The new mayor vowed to maintain all of the expressway and the environmental assessment looking at removing the section east of Jarvis Street was stalled.
 The new council elected in 2010 voted to spend $15 million per year to fix and maintain the elevated expressway.
 New bases for the light poles were also installed and broken poles were replaced.
 After chunks of concrete had repeatedly fallen from the structure, independent inspectors were brought in to do an assessment of the state of the structure in 2012 and they found that the deterioration was worse than City inspectors had previously admitted.
 The budget for repairs was immediately increased from $15 million to $35 million per year to bring the structure up to standard.
 Renewed debate on tearing down the structure was expected but it failed to materialize.